Democratic League of Kosovo: History

 While still the second largest political party in Kosovo, the LDK's support has steadily declined since Kosovo's first elections (municipal) in 2001.
 Other political parties, including those linked to the former Kosovo Liberation Army, such as the Democratic Party of Kosovo (PDK) and the Alliance for the Future of Kosovo (AAK), have scored much gains at LDK's expense.
 The party is presided by a president and five vice-presidents.

 At the legislative elections held on 24 October 2004 the party won 45.4% of the popular vote and 47 out of 120 seats, seven of which have defected to the Nexhat Daci-led Democratic League of Dardania.
 One of the founding members, Ibrahim Rugova was the president of the party as the president of Kosovo until his death, on 21 January 2006.
 At the last legislative elections held on 17 November 2007, the party won only 22.6% and 25 seats but went on to form a Coalition government with Hashim Thaçi's Democratic Party of Kosovo (PDK).
 In October 2010, the LDK withdrew from the coalition.

+On May 10th, 2026, Vjosa Osmani, the former president, seeking return in Kosovo's snap elections, formally joined the party.